osmandapp/web/main/docs/user/plan-route/create-route.md

 - [*Create new route*](#create-new-route) - Select the section of the map on your screen where you want to start ctreating a GPS route.
 Points are created using the pointer in the center of the visible map and the *Add point* button.
 Or you can tap anywhere on the map, and a Point will be placed automaticlly.
 In the [*point context menu*](#point-context-menu) you can change its location.
 - [*<Translate android="true" ids="plan_route_open_existing_track"/>*](#modify-gpx-track) - The list of all GPX tracks available to the application opens.
 In this menu, you can select tracks from the existing [folders](../personal/tracks.md#my-places-menu) and use the sort option for more convenience.
 - [*<Translate android="true" ids="plan_route_last_edited"/>*](#modify-gpx-track) - This is a list of the last 5 GPX tracks used in the app, for quick access.
-- [*<Translate android="true" ids="plan_route_import_track"/>*](#modify-gpx-track) - (Android only) With this option, you can choose to import the GPX track on your device or in connected cloud storage.
+- *<Translate android="true" ids="plan_route_import_track"/>* - (Android only) With this option, you can choose to import the GPX track on your device or in connected cloud storage.
 For iOS, the [*Import Tracks*](../personal/tracks.md#import-track) option is available in the *Menu → My Places → Tracks → Actions*.

 #### Create new route

-To create a new route (track) in GPX format, use the main function of the Plan a Route tool.
-Unlike recording the current track with a plugin (name), pre-creating a route has many advantages.
-You can add as many points as you want to the route, delete and move them, change route types by segments, and get detailed information about the route (internal link).
-It is also the easiest and fastest way to measure the distance between points.
+To create a new track in GPX format, use the main function of the *Plan a route* tool.
+Unlike recording the current track with *[Trip recording plugin](../plugins/trip-recording.md)*, pre-creating a route has many advantages.
+You can [add](#add-points) as many points as you want to the route, [delete and move them](#point-context-menu), change route types by [segments](#route-between-points), and get [detailed information about the route](#graph).

 By default, the routing type will match the previously selected profile, click on the routing icon to select how the application should calculate the segment to connect points.
-The available profile should be configured separately (link).
+The available profile should be configured [separately](../navigation/routing/index.md).

 #### Modify GPX track